 Puget Sound Energy is not disconnecting utility service for non-payment at this time.
 Additionally, it is temporarily waiving late fees for non-payment.
 It will work with customers on options like payment plans and bill extensions.

-The City of Bellevue will defer Q1 and Q2 local business and occupation (B&O) tax payments for certain small businesses until October.
-This applies to businesses with gross receipts of less than $5 million annually.
+The City of Bellevue deferred Q1 and Q2 local business and occupation (B&O) tax payments for certain small businesses until October.
+This applied to businesses with gross receipts of less than $5 million annually.
+Q3 payments must be made on time.
 Find more information in our press release.

 The State Department of Revenue is offering filing extensions and penalty waivers for state-level B&O taxes.
 Eligible businesses can get more information and apply.

 The City does not offer legal advice.
 However, many leases have force majeure provisions, which offer limited protection in the event of unexpected circumstances.
 Businesses can proactively reach out to their commercial landlords if it appears that they will be unable to meet their lease obligations.

 The King County Sheriff's Office has announced that until further notice, it will not enforce residential or commercial evictions.
 Evictions may, however, continue to be filed in the King County Superior Court.